-- By achieving SAP by the end of the probationary semester.
+- Achieving SAP by the end of the probationary semester.

-- By successfully following an academic plan during the probationary semester.
+- Successfully following an academic plan during the probationary semester.

 - Academic Plans are developed for students on Financial Aid Probation who cannot mathematically attain SAP by the end of a probationary semester.
 Academic plans ensure that students can be making SAP by a specific point in time.

 - Students meeting the requirements of their Academic Plan at the end of a Financial Aid Probation semester will continue receiving aid in the following semester.
 Students on Academic Plans must continue meeting the requirements of their Academic Plan at the standard SAP evaluation periods in order to keep financial aid eligibility.